gfazioli/react-toggle/README.md

 | `theme`      | string | The toggle appearance theme.
 Possible values are `round` or `square`.
 Default `round`. |
 | `disabled` | boolean | If `true` the toggle is disabled.
 Default `false`. |

+> ⚠️ You have to set the `name` props to unique value when you are using multiple toggles in your page.

 ## Contributing

-Thanks for any your contribute 👏🏻.
+Thanks for any your contribute 👏.

 ## Bugs 🐛